 How we monitor our Careers provision:

-Ensuring our students receive first-class, quality information and guidance on careers and work-related learning is at the heart of everything we do at Byrchall.
+Ensuring our students receive first-class, quality information and guidance on careers and work- related learning is at the heart of everything we do at Byrchall.
 We plan, implement and evaluate our provision each year as part of the school’s improvement planning.
-Regular feedback from: students, staff, parents, post-16 providers and employers allow us to review and refine our programmes.
-We continually add to our wide-ranging links with post-16 providers and employers as part of this process, focusing on the local labour market.
+Regular feedback from: students; staff; parents; post-16 providers and employers allow us to review and refine our programmes.
+We continually add to our wide-ranging links with post-16 providers and employers as part of this process.

 We are extremely proud of the percentage of our students that stay in full time education, employment or training up until the age of at least 18.
 As a school, we track student destinations thoroughly in conjunction with our Careers Adviser, Julie Tindall (click on the links below to see the validated destination data for the past 3 years).

-As we devote a significant proportion of our personal development time to Careers, Enterprise and Work-related learning activities in all 5-year groups, we monitor the quality of work and input from our students as part of our Personal Development and Form Time curriculum.
-We have implemented the PIXL Edge programme to develop and accredit our students with the skills needed for future education and employment.
+As we devote a significant proportion of our personal development time to careers, enterprise and work-related learning activities in all 5 year groups, we monitor the quality of work and input from our students as part of our personal development and form time curriculum.
+We also have a dedicated Careers and Aspiration Day for all year groups.
+The activities are evaluated by the students.

 Pupil's Destination Data: